-DETE RMINANT FACTORS IN CLASSIFYING JOBS (cont.)
+DETERMINANT FACTORS IN CLASSIFYING JOBS (cont.)
 Number, types and level of positions supervised, functions supervised, degree of supervisory authority, e.g. work leader or full supervisor, complexity and diversity of work supervised.
-Supervisory Responsibilities - Difficulty of supervision - Number and levels supervised - Variety of functions supervised - Full supervisor or a work leader - Diversity of work supervised The extent of the resources for which the employee has responsibility including, but not limited to, human, financial, facilities, material, and information systems.
-N. other of constructions - Number of employees supervised - Variety of functions supervised Doon a naibility for - Levels supervised (e.g. professional, technical, administrative, Responsibility for service) Resources - Space managed (e.g. square footage) - Type of space managed (e.g. office, labs, classrooms)- Budget size - Budget sources and amounts (e.g. state, gifts, extramural, contracts & grants, reg fees, income, recharges, etc.) - Complexity of the budget - Amount, kind, discretion on spending, and complexity as determined by number and types of accounts, where and who money comes from.
+Supervisory Responsibilities - Difficulty of supervision - Number and levels supervised - Variety of functions supervised - Full supervisor or a work leader - Diversity of work supervised The extent of the resources for which the employee has responsibility including, but not limited to, human, financial, facilities, material, and information systems. - Number of employees supervised - Variety of functions supervised Barra de la Cara - Levels supervised (e.g. professional, technical, administrative, Responsibility for service) Resources - Space managed (e.g. square footage) - Type of space managed (e.g. office, labs, classrooms) Budget size Budget sources and amounts (e.g. state, gifts, extramural, contracts & grants, reg fees, income, recharges, etc.) - Complexity of the budget - Amount, kind, discretion on spending, and complexity as determined by number and types of accounts, where and who money comes from.
 Types of verbal and written communications, who you typically communicate with, what information you typically are responsible for communicating and method of delivery.
-Communications , - Who do you typically communicate with (e.g. administrative staff, major division heads, and department managers, the Chancellor or Regents)? - What are you communicating about (e.g. routine procedures, diversified procedures, operational policy, long term planning)? - How often do you communicate with the various constituencies (yearly, quarterly, monthly, weekly, daily)?
+Communications communicating and method of delivery.
+Communications - Who do you typically communicate with (e.g. administrative staff, major division heads, and department managers, the Chancellor or Regents)? - What are you communicating about (e.g. routine procedures, diversified procedures, operational policy, long term planning)? - How often do you communicate with the various constituencies (yearly, quarterly, monthly, weekly, daily)?